pjackson31/hello/_posts/2020-02-05-post-quote.md

 >  Executive Office
 >
-> <cite> "Running and advancing coprorate strategy is crucial in preserving any firm's distinctive culture"
+> <cite> "Running and advancing corporate strategy is crucial in preserving any firm's distinctive culture"

 Involvement:
-Harvard Business Online School Credientials and Founding of Greenwood Wealth Management
+Harvard Business Online School Credentials and Founding of Greenwood Wealth Management